 Points list of key variables to be trended in the BMS.

-Plan for fault detection and remediation – may be fully automated or a combination of automation and active response by commissioning and building personnel.
-The plan should indicate the intervals for measurements and the duration within which performance will be measured.
+Plan for fault detection and remediation – may be fully automated, a combination of automation and active response by commissioning and building personnel, or periodic recommissioning.
+The plan should indicate the intervals for measurements and the duration within which performance will be measured, or a schedule and plan for periodic recommissioning.

 Organizational chart establishing contact information for all personnel involved in ongoing commissioning process and clear internal responsibility for the monitoring and response activities.
 If ongoing commissioning is outsourced to a third-party provider, the chart must clarify its relationship to the property's operating staff and senior management personnel, reporting processes and responsibilities for corrective action.